 The Research Supervisor will support scholars in creating a piece of work that is meaningful and robust, and which has allowed them to work independently and with others.
 Scholars will achieve an in-depth understanding of a subject and will develop behaviours and skills that will be invaluable in their future careers.

-These projects usually take place over two summer breaks and last between five and six weeks.
+These projects usually take place over two summer breaks and last between four and six weeks.
 Each university delivering the Laidlaw Scholarship has a slightly different application process, although all of them allow applicants to propose their own research projects.
 Each university also offers a range of specific projects in fields in which they have expert academics to mentor and support.

 The research projects allow scholars to: